 The Board has the ultimate responsibility for the effective management of risk and approves and oversees the Group's overall risk management framework.
-The Board delegates its power to oversee the Group's major functional areas, including treasury, retail banking, corporate banking, risk management, wealth management, credit control and financial control, and the risks associated with them to the Risk Committee, the Audit Committee, and the Executive Committee.
-The Risk Committee in particular has the authority and responsibility to oversee and guide the overall management of the bank-wide risks undertaken by the Group.
+The Board delegates its power to oversee the Group's major functional areas, including treasury, retail banking, corporate banking, risk management, wealth management, credit control and financial control, and the risks associated with them to the Risk Committee, the Audit Committee, the Executive Committee, and the Sustainability Committee.
+The Risk Committee in particular has the authority and responsibility to oversee and guide the overall management of the bankwide risks undertaken by the Group.